pixyzehn/pixyzehn.com/pages/rokuyo/index.md

 # Rokuyo

+<img src="../assets/rokuyo-image.png" class="d-block mx-auto rounded" width="100%">

 Rokuyo is a simple menu bar app that will let you know about today's Rokuyo (六曜).
 The rokuyo/rokuyō (六曜) is a series of six days calculated from the date of the Chinese calendar that supposedly predict whether there will be good or bad fortune during that day.

-<img src="../assets/rokuyo-image.png" class="d-block mx-auto rounded" width="100%">

 Features:

 ・Today's Rokuyo is always up to date based on your date and timezone.
 ・Give you an overview of each Rokuyo.
 ・Give you a distinct icon for each Rokuyo.

-That's all.
-We hope you enjoy one of the interesting facts in Japanese culture.

 <div class="no-marker-link">
 <a href="{{ site.links.rokuyo }}" target="_blank">